Monument Valley - May 29-June 1, 2019

 In late May the sun sets around 8:45PM.
 The Milky Way begins to rise around 10:30PM and appears as an arc in the sky.
-We'll be meeting up with our Navajo guide before the Milky Way rises and he will transport us to our night sky photography locations via an open air truck.
+We'll be meeting up with our Navajo guide before the Milky Way rises and he will transport us to our night sky photography locations via company van/truck.
 We will be photographing for 4 hours each night.
 Although this workshop is night sky specific, we will undoubtedly be visiting Monument Valley and some of the surrounding areas during the day and for sunset.

 This is a comprehensive workshop that will consist of 3 nights and 2 days - approximately 12 hours of in the field photography and 10+ hours of classroom tutorials & processing time.
 Check out our Processing page for some examples of what we will be covering in class.

 May 29: Afternoon meet and greet, discuss camera settings and features of the night sky - travel & in the field photography 9PM - 2AM

 May 30: Afternoon tour of Monument Valley - in the field photography 3PM - 1AM